The thyroid gland, superfood and how diet can affect it

 - whole grain products

-With hypothyroidism the thyroid produces too little hormone, which can make the body's processes slow down.
-Many experience, for example, fatigue, feeling cold and weight gain.
+In hypothyroidism, the thyroid produces too little hormone, which can make the body slow down.
+Many people experience, for example, fatigue, feeling cold and weight gain.

-A balanced diet that contains natural sources of iodine and selenium can help give the body what it needs to function normally.
+A balanced diet that includes natural sources of iodine and selenium can help give the body what it needs to function normally.
 That means, for example:

-- include eggs, nuts, seeds and whole grains
+- including eggs, nuts, seeds and whole grains

-- let fruit, vegetables and berries be a natural part of the day
+- making fruit, vegetables and berries a natural part of the day

 However, that does not mean more is always better.
-Very high doses of iodine or selenium via supplements are rarely necessary without individual guidance.
+Very high doses of iodine or selenium through supplements are rarely necessary without individual guidance.

-With hyperthyroidism the thyroid produces too much hormone.
-Then the body's processes run faster than normal, and one can experience, among other things, palpitations, anxiety, weight loss and sweating.
+In hyperthyroidism, the thyroid produces too much hormone.
+Then the body's processes speed up more than normal, and you may, among other things, experience palpitations, anxiety, weight loss and sweating.

 Here the focus is more on balance than extreme amounts of any single nutrient.
-Instead of completely avoiding iodine- or selenium-rich foods, it is usually wise to:
+Instead of avoiding iodine- or selenium-rich foods altogether, it is usually wise to:

-- avoid taking on your ownhigh doses of iodine or selenium supplements
+- avoid taking high doses of iodine or selenium supplements on your own

-- eat a varied, satisfying diet with plenty of vegetables, legumes, whole grains, nuts and seeds
+- eat a varied, filling diet with plenty of vegetables, legumes, whole grains, nuts and seeds

-- choose protein sources like fish, eggs, legumes and lean animal proteins
+- choose protein sources such as fish, eggs, legumes and lean animal proteins

-Many with hyperthyroidism feel better eating foods that give steady blood sugar and help keep weight more stable.
+Many people with hyperthyroidism do well with foods that keep blood sugar steady and help maintain a more stable weight.

-Maria's story – when diet and lifestyle take a larger place
+Maria's story – when diet and lifestyle take a bigger role

-Maria, who lives with hypothyroidism, noticed after several years that she needed to find ways to better support her body in everyday life.
-She began experimenting with superfood to make it easier to get more nutrient-rich ingredients into her diet.
+Maria, who lives with hypothyroidism, realized after several years that she needed to find ways to better support her body in everyday life.
+She began experimenting with superfoods to make it easier to get more nutrient-rich ingredients into her diet.

-She developed her own blend that later became the basis for the product Hormon Harmony at Superfood & Berries.
-The idea was to make a mix suitable for smoothies and breakfast – an easy way to add more of the ingredients she wanted to consume more often.
+She created her own blend, which later became the basis for the product Hormon Harmony at Superfood & Berries.
+The idea was to create a mix that worked in smoothies and breakfast – an easy way to add more of the ingredients she wanted to consume more often.

-At the same time as she reviewed diet, sleep and stress management, her thyroid levels were monitored by healthcare and her medication dose was adjusted over time.
-For Maria it became a combination of:
+At the same time as she reviewed her diet, sleep and stress management, her thyroid levels were monitored in healthcare and her medication dose was adjusted over time.
+For Maria, it became a combination of:

 - more focused diet